Starting from v1.2.12, ClusterControl consists of four components:

 6.1.3.
 Configuration Options¶

-The configuration options can be divided into 4 types, with * as indicator:
+The configuration options can be divided into a number of types:

 logfile=<path to log file>